Sveti Vid-Miholjice: Demographics

 After the municipal seat of Malinska, Sveti Vid-Miholjice is the largest settlement in the Malinska-Dubašnica municipality.
 According to the 2001 census, there were 292 residents.

 The movement of the population of St. Vitus has had no significant growth and decline, as is the case with most of the settlements on the island of Krk.
 Nevertheless, there is an increase in population growth in the second half of the 19th and early 20th centuries as well as in almost all of the villages; with 219 inhabitants in 1857 to a maximum of 363 inhabitants in 1910.
 In the mid-20th century, there was stagnation and then depopulation.
 In 1981 the smallest number of inhabitants of Sveti Vid was recorded since official data existed.
 Due to the good traffic link and the strong development of tourism in the neighboring Malinska, since 1981, the number of inhabitants has gradually increased.

+Religion

+Its Catholic parish was founded in 1808, and its parish church was built in 1890.
+In 1939, its parish had 380 souls, plus 64 outside the country.

+List of parish priests of Sveti Vid: